Vanderbilt University Logo

 Obtaining an Academic Adviser

-Currently, first-year students are assigned a pre-major adviser through CASPAR.
-Once they declare a major, students then obtain an adviser through the relevant department (typically at the start of their third semester at Vanderbilt).
+First-year students are assigned a pre-major adviser through the Office of Academic Services.
+Once you declare a major, you then obtain an adviser through the relevant department (typically at the start of their third semester at Vanderbilt).
 If you are a first-year student, and you intend to major in chemistry, please contact the Director of Undergraduate Studies for additional information.

 Director of Undergraduate Studies: